carlospolop/bf-aws-permissions/README.md

+# Check AWSPEASS from [https://github.com/carlospolop/cloudpeass](https://github.com/carlospolop/cloudpeass) for an updated version of this script

 # Brute Force AWS Permissions

 The script will first try to **enumerate your permissions querying the IAM service**, and then give you the options to brute force permissions.